People in low income households

 The data shows the percentage of people living in households in low income in the UK.

-Households are classed as being in low income if they live on less than 60% of the average (median) net disposable equivalised UK household income.
+Households are classed as being in low income if they live on less than 60% of the median net disposable equivalised UK household income.

-In the year ending March 2020, a household made up of a couple with no children would be in low income with an annual household income of up to £17,100 before housing costs and £14,800 after housing costs.
+For example, in the year ending March 2022, a household made up of a couple with no children would be in low income with an annual household income of up to £17,700 before housing costs and £15,600 after housing costs.

 Household income is the total income of the household before tax, National Insurance and other deductions.
 It includes the value of free school meals, free TV licences and other income-based entitlements.